Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 Which of the following changes should be made to the code block to configure the block to successfully perform a streaming read?**

 **A. The .read line should be replaced with .readStream.**
 B. A new .stream line should be added after the .read line.
 C. The .format("cloudFiles") line should be replaced with .format("stream").
 D. A new .stream line should be added after the spark line.
-E. A new .stream line should be added after the .load(dataSource) line.
+E. A new .stream line should be added after the .load(dataSouce) line.

 Question 26
 **A data engineer has configured a Structured Streaming job to read from a table, manipulate the data, and then perform a streaming write into a new table.
 The code block used by the data engineer is below:**

 ```
 (spark.table("sales")
 .withColumn("avg_price", col("sales") / col("units"))